altwajre/hello-akka/resources/docs/02-general-concepts/04-supervision-and-monitoring/README.md

     - Otherwise you have to make sure that:
         - It is no problem for any of the actors to receive a message which was queued before the restart but processed afterwards.
 - Stopping a child normally (i.e. not in response to a failure):
-    - Will not automatically terminate the other children in an all-for-one strategy;.
+    - Will not automatically terminate the other children in an all-for-one strategy.
-    - This can easily be done by watching their lifecycle.
+    - This can be done by watching their lifecycle.
     - If the `Terminated` message is not handled by the supervisor, it will throw a `DeathPactException`.
     - Depending on its supervisor, this will restart it.
     - The default `preRestart` action will terminate all children.
     - This can be handled explicitly as well.
-- Creating one-off actors from an all-for-one supervisor entails that failures escalated by the temporary actor will affect all the permanent ones.
+- Creating one-off actors from an all-for-one supervisor:
+    - Entails that failures escalated by the temporary actor will affect all the permanent ones.
     - If this is not desired, install an intermediate supervisor.
     - This can be done by declaring a router of size 1 for the worker, see [Routing](TODO).